 Bel Fuse: Q4 Earnings Snapshot

-On a per-share basis, the Jersey City, New Jersey-based company said it had profit of $1.06.
-Earnings, adjusted for restructuring costs, were $1.27 per share.
+On a per-share basis, the Jersey City, New Jersey-based company said it had net income of $1.12.
+Earnings, adjusted for restructuring costs, came to $1.35 per share.

 The maker of electronic products for circuits posted revenue of $169.2 million in the period.

-Bel Fuse shares have climbed 28% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $41.09, more than doubling in the last 12 months.
+Bel Fuse shares have climbed 16% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $38.28, more than tripling in the last 12 months.